cchitsiang/awesome-stars/topics.md

 - [ant-design/ant-design](https://github.com/ant-design/ant-design) - An enterprise-class UI design language and React UI library
 - [oslabs-beta/Examin](https://github.com/oslabs-beta/Examin) - Examin is a developer tool that generates React unit tests for your application.
 Ensure your application renders as expected before adding new features.
 Examin writes the baseline unit tests and allow
 - [open-source-labs/spearmint](https://github.com/open-source-labs/spearmint) - Testing, simplified. || An inclusive, accessibility-first GUI for generating clean, semantic Javascript tests in only a few clicks of a button.
-- [nextauthjs/next-auth](https://github.com/nextauthjs/next-auth) - Authentication for Next.js
+- [nextauthjs/next-auth](https://github.com/nextauthjs/next-auth) - Authentication for the Web.
 - [ueberdosis/tiptap](https://github.com/ueberdosis/tiptap) - The headless editor framework for web artisans.
 - [appsmithorg/appsmith](https://github.com/appsmithorg/appsmith) - Low code project to build admin panels, internal tools, and dashboards.
 Integrates with 15+ databases and any API.
 - [porter-dev/porter](https://github.com/porter-dev/porter) - Kubernetes powered PaaS that runs in your own cloud.